How Will I be Supported?

 Orientation

 Orientation for incoming residents is scheduled for the entire week prior to starting the first rotation.
-This week gives the class time to become acquainted, choose partners and become familiar with the outpatient practices as well as the inpatient rotations.
-Several activities during orientation include faculty and the PGY-2 and 3 classes to give everyone an opportunity to welcome the new class.
+This week gives the class time to develop bonds with each other and become familiar with the outpatient practices and the inpatient rotations.
+Some activities during orientation include faculty and the PGY-2 and 3 classes to give everyone an opportunity to welcome the new class..